kanzitelli/expo-starter/README.md

-# 🦥 minimal and comfort setup for iOS + Android + Web app using Expo
+# 🦥  minimal and convenient setup for Expo app.
+TypeScript + MobX + RN Web support.

 ## Quickstart
 Make sure you have [Expo](https://expo.io) installed on your machine.